IELTS Essay # 1198 - University students should study a full range of subjects

 Model Answer 4: [Agreement]

-It is widely believed that universities should provide students with a full range of subjects, rather than limiting them to specific areas of study.
-I fully agree with this viewpoint as it enables students to gain a broader perspective and a diverse range of skills that can be applied in various areas of life.
+Whether universities should provide students with a full range of subjects rather than limiting them to specific areas of study is a topic of intense debate.
+I fully agree with this viewpoint that universities should include a wide range of subjects in their syllabus because it enables students to gain a broader perspective and a diverse range of skills that can be applied in various areas of life.

 In conclusion, studying a whole range of subjects at the university level is highly beneficial.
-It not only enables students to develop critical thinking skills, creativity, and problem-solving abilities, but also provides them with a broad range of skills that can be applied in various fields of work.
+It not only enables students to develop critical thinking skills, creativity, and problem-solving abilities but also provides them with a broad range of skills that can be applied in various fields of work.
+This is why it is expected that universities would teach leaners a spectrum of subjects rather than just a few.